halftheory/wp-halftheory-copy-content/README.md

 # wp-halftheory-copy-content
-Wordpress plugin for shortcode [copy-content].
+Wordpress plugin for shortcodes [copy-content] and [wp-copy-content].

-This plugin allows editors to target and copy content from any webpage.
+This plugin allows editors to target and copy content from any external webpage or internal post.

 Features:
 - Copies HTML from any URL and then filters it via 'include' and 'exclude' tag selectors.
 - Target specific parts of the HTML DOM (based on PHP's DOM/XPath).
 - Target HTML comments.
 - Include any tag/attribute combination as a shortcode argument.
-- Stores filtered HTML in a database transient, allowing you to automatically 'refresh' the content at any time.
+- Allows you to automatically 'refresh' the content at any time.
+- Automatically copy the excerpt and thumbnail into the current post.
+- Set default parameters for each shortcode.
+- Many file handling options (Keep original links, Remove from content, Download files).
+- Copies the filtered HTML into the post content box (for further editing) or stores it in a database transient.

-# Shortcode arguments
+# [copy-content] arguments

-[copy-content (arguments)]
 - url (http://...)
 - include (list of tag selectors)
 - exclude (list of tag selectors)
-- raw (true/false)
 - refresh (int seconds "86400" or string "1 day")
+- update_excerpt (true/false)
+- update_thumbnail (true/false)
+- force-update (true/false)
 - force-refresh (true/false)
 - any HTML/XML tag (true/false or a list of attributes)

-# Shortcode examples
+# [copy-content] examples

 [copy-content url=http://wikipedia.org/ include=.central-textlogo,div.central-featured exclude=div.central-featured-logo-wrapper force-refresh=true]